Undergraduate Programs

 *Each of these core courses must be passed with a C- or better.

-Seven upper-level courses from Math or CSE can be chosen from the approved list, with the following caveats:
+Seven upper-level courses from Math or Computer Science & Engineering can be chosen from the approved list, with the following caveats:

-3. CSE 4000 Independent Study or CSE 4001 Independent Study may be taken for a maximum of 3 units and must be approved by a CS+Math review committee.
+• CSE 4000 or CSE 4001 Independent Study may be taken for a maximum of 3 units and must be approved by a CS+Math review committee.

 List of Approved Electives